TritonDataCenter/smartos-live/src/vm/man/vmadmd.1m.md

         completed within the timeout number of seconds, the VM is forcibly shut down.

+    reload_vnc (POST /vm/:id?action=reload_vnc)

+        This recreates the VNC listener for the VM after loading the new parameters.
+If the vnc_password and vnc_port are unchanged, this is a NO-OP.
+The intention is that this be used after modifying a VM's VNC settings.

     reset (POST /vm/:id?action=reset)

         This is the action used by 'vmadm reboot <uuid> -F' command.
 It acts